Syddansk Universitetsbibliotek - LibGuides

 In order to perform a systematic literature search, it is important to divide/structure your search into correct search blocks (see the point above about this), so that you can then create lists of keywords.
 If you have used a conceptualization model (e.g. the PICO model), this can help you identify the most important elements to search for.

-Preparing the systematic literature search itself requires a good knowledge of complex literature searches, including keywords, subject coding, free text searches and search techniques, as well as how each of the databases to search works.
+Preparing the systematic literature search itself requires a good knowledge of complex literature searches, including controlled keywords, subject coding, free text searches and search techniques, as well as how each of the databases to search works.
 There is a lot of work involved in preparing the search before you can execute the final search and proceed with the search result.
 Bramer et al. describe how to plan and perform a systematic literature search step by step (5).

 A critical evaluation/peer review of the specific literature search is important, and the PRESS 2015 Guideline Evidence-Based Checklist (published in McGowan et al. (6) can be used for this.